Dananir al-Barmakiyya

 Dananir al-Barmakiyya (دنانير البرمكية; late 8th-century – early 9th-century) was an Arabian qiyan musician, singer and poet.
-She is also known as the author of the famous Book of Songs.
+She is also known as the composer of the famous Kitab mujarrad al-aghani (Abridged Book of Songs).

 She was from Medina.
 A slave, she was sold to Yahya ibn Khalid al-Barmaki.

-As a slave, she was trained to become a qiyan.
+As a young slave, she was trained to become a qiyan.
 She was a student of the qiyan-musician Badhl, who was known for the number of songs she retained in her memory.
-Among her instructors were Ibrahim and Ishaf al-Mausuli, Ibn Jami, Fulaih, and Badhl.
+Among her instructors were Ibrahim and Ishaf al-Mawsili, Ibn Jami, Fulaih, and Badhl.

 Dananir is noted as one of the most famous quian-musicians.
 She is described as an accomplished poet, musician and singer.
 As a singer, she was popular with the Abbasid Caliph Harun al-Rashid (r.
 786–809), who visited his minister's house in Baghdad to hear her perform, and gave her extravagant gifts, including a necklace worth 30,000 gold coins.

-She is most well known as the author of the Kitab mujarrad al-aghani (Book of Choice Songs).